 Melt butter in a heavy saucepan over medium-low heat.

 Whisk in amaranth flour and stir until bubbly paste forms.
-Cook for 2 minutes being cautious not to let the mixture brown.
+Cook for 2 minutes.
+Be cautious not to let the mixture brown.

 Add milk or dairy-free substitute and whisk until the sauce is smooth and thick.
 Bring just to a slow bubbly boil then remove from heat.